satyamsharma17/satyamsharma17/README.md

 ---

 ### 🚀 About Me
-- I'm an Undergrad.
-Information Technology Student at University Institute of Technology RGPV.
+- I'm a 1st-year B. Tech.
+(IT) student at University Institute of Technology RGPV.
 - Passionate about Android Development, Web Development, Machine Learning, DevOps.
 - Looking to collaborate with other developers.
 - Learning to build big projects using more tools and technologies.